cliffc2/jormungandr-setup/README.md

-> For more information refer to this https://gist.github.com/Chris-Graffagnino/cd6d1f6c2065140390ce3c3f849fbc11
+> For more information refer to this [How to register your stakepool on chain](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry/wiki/How-to-Register-Your-Stake-Pool-on-Chain)

 ---